Barrow-in-Furness: Early history

-In the Middle Ages the Furness peninsula was controlled by the Cistercian monks of the Abbey of St Mary of Furness, known as Furness Abbey.
+In the Middle Ages, the Furness peninsula was controlled by the Cistercian monks of the Abbey of St Mary of Furness, known as Furness Abbey.
 This was in the "Vale of Nightshade", now on the outskirts of the town.
 Founded for the Savigniac order, it was built on the orders of King Stephen in 1123.
-Soon after the abbey's foundation the monks discovered iron ore deposits, later to provide the basis for the Furness economy.
-These thin strata, close to the surface, were extracted through open cut workings, which were then smelted by the monks.
+Soon after the abbey's foundation, the monks discovered iron ore deposits, which later provided the basis for the Furness economy.
+These thin strata, close to the surface, were extracted through open-cut workings, which were then smelted by the monks.
 The proceeds from mining, along with agriculture and fisheries, meant that by the 15th century the abbey had become the second richest and most powerful Cistercian abbey in England, after Fountains Abbey in Yorkshire.
 The monks of Furness Abbey constructed a wooden tower on nearby Piel Island in 1212 which acted as their main trading point; it was twice invaded by the Scots, in 1316 and 1322.
-In 1327 King Edward III gave Furness Abbey a licence to crenellate the tower, and a motte-and-bailey castle was built.
-However Barrow itself was just a hamlet in the parish of Dalton-in-Furness, reliant on the land and sea for survival.
+In 1327, King Edward III gave Furness Abbey a licence to crenellate the tower, and a motte-and-bailey castle was built.
+However, Barrow itself was just a hamlet in the parish of Dalton-in-Furness, reliant on the land and sea for survival.
 Small quantities of iron and ore were exported from jetties on the channel separating the village from Walney Island.
-Aside from Furness Abbey and Piel Castle the oldest surviving buildings in Barrow are cottages and farmhouses in Newbarns and Ormsgill which date back to the early 17th century; as well as Rampside Hall, a Grade I listed building and the best-preserved in the Barrow area from the 1600s.
-Even as late as 1843 there were still only 32 dwellings, including two pubs.
+Aside from Furness Abbey and Piel Castle, the oldest surviving buildings in Barrow are cottages and farmhouses in Newbarns and Ormsgill, which date back to the early 17th century; as well as Rampside Hall, a Grade I listed building and the best-preserved in the Barrow area from the 1600s.
+Even as late as 1843, there were still only 32 dwellings, including two pubs.